Is the print medium dead?

 1. Baker Creek Heirloom Seeds (Mansfield, MO)

 If you’ve been following my blog for some time, you know I’m a big fan of Baker Creek.
-(Disclosure: They’ve carried my cookbooks in their catalog and booked me to speak at their events in the past.)
+(Disclosure: They’ve carried my cookbooks in their catalog and had me speak at their events in the past.)

 Baker Creek specializes in heirloom seeds, many of which they grow and trial on their farm in Missouri.
 (Check out my behind-the-scenes tour of Baker Creek headquarters.)

-Many of the plants I’ve profiled on my blog (like Mexican Sour Gherkin cucumbers (cucamelons), Romanesco broccoli, Purple of Romagna artichokes, fish peppers, and Black Futsu squash) came from Baker Creek seeds.
+Many of the plants I’ve profiled on my blog (like Mexican Sour Gherkins (cucamelons), Romanesco broccoli, Purple of Romagna artichokes, fish peppers, and Black Futsu squash) came from Baker Creek seeds.

 It’s chock full of seed history, growing resources, recipes, and page after page of eye candy featuring more than 1,000 heirloom seed varieties (which, if you can believe it, is only a fraction of their full selection).

-They also offer a free catalog upon request, or you can browse their selection online.
+They also offer a free smaller catalog upon request, or you can browse their selection online.

 This was one of the first seed companies I ever ordered from, and they continue to be an important source for many of the herb and vegetable seeds I sow each year.